-Free from Fear
+Free from Fear June 20

 And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers, bound with two chains: and the keepers before the door kept the prison.

-In verse 12 it tells us that many were gathered together in prayer on behalf of Peter.
-I’m sure they were praying for Peter's release.
+King Herod is on a killing spree, he has the apostle James, and now his eyes are set on killing Peter.
+Herod seeks the approval of man more than the approval of God.
+In verse 12, it tells us that many were gathered together in prayer on behalf of Peter.
+I am sure they were praying for Peter's release.
 Their prayers were so effective that Jesus sent one of His angels to rescue His friend Peter.

-Suddenly Peter is standing at the front gate, a damsel named Rhoda, which, by the way, damsel means a young unmarried girl of noble birth see's Peter and rushes back into the house to tell those praying that he is outside.
-They tell her she's gone crazy and then in this strange sort of agreement lacking faith, they say it's probably his angel, as if Peter were already dead.
+Suddenly Peter is standing at the front gate, a damsel named Rhoda, which, by the way, damsel means a young unmarried girl of noble birth, see's Peter and rushes back into the house to tell those praying that he is outside.
+They tell her she's gone crazy, and then in this strange sort of agreement lacking faith, they say it's probably his angel as if Peter were already dead.

 Now when he comes to the gate, in only a way that Jesus could arrange.
-Imagine Peter's delight when the young maiden comes to the gate, Peter with a glowing smile confronts a damsel of noble birth, a young lady with a life of promise.
+Imagine Peter's delight when the young maiden comes to the gate, Peter with a glowing smile, confronts a damsel of noble birth, a young lady with a life of promise.

 He is: Jehovah-Palat